Agadir: Early occupation

-Phoenicians from Tyre founded Agadir (alternately, "Gadir") around 1104 BC.
-There is little record of the area before that time.

 The oldest known map that includes an indication of Agadir is from 1325: at the approximate location of the modern city, it names a place it calls Porto Mesegina, after a Berber tribe name that had been recorded as early as the 12th century, the Mesguina (also known as the Ksima).
 At the end of the medieval period, Agadir was a town of some renown.
 The first known mention of its name, Agadir al-harba, was recorded in 1510.

 Portuguese occupation

 In the late 15th century the Portuguese began to occupy positions along the Moroccan coast.
-In 1505 the Portuguese nobleman João Lopes de Sequeira occupied the area in 1505.
+In 1505 the Portuguese nobleman João Lopes de Sequeira occupied the area.
 He built a wooden castle at the foot of a hill, near a spring, and a Portuguese colony named Santa Cruz do Cabo do Gué was created.
 The site still bears the name of Funti or Founti (from the Portuguese word fonte, meaning "fountain").
 The castle was later bought by the King of Portugal on 25 January 1513.

 The Portuguese presence elicited growing hostility from the local population of the Sous region, who initiated a years-long economic and military blockade of the port.
-In 1510 Muhammad al-Qa'im, the leader of a Sharifian family in that had established themselves in the Sous, was declared leader of the local military efforts against the Sous.
-His descendants went on to found the Sa'di dynasty which rose to power over the following decades and evenually established their capital at Marrakesh.
+In 1510 Muhammad al-Qa'im, the leader of a Sharifian family that had established themselves in the Sous, was declared leader of the local military efforts against the Sous.
+His descendants went on to found the Sa'di dynasty which rose to power over the following decades and eventually established their capital at Marrakesh.
 In 1540 the Sa'di sultan Muhammad al-Shaykh occupied the main hill (now Agadir Oufla) above the Portuguese and installed artillery to prepare an attack on the fortress below.
 The siege of the colony began on 16 February 1541 and was successfully concluded on 12 March of the same year.